-Some companies have revealed their plan for 2013.
+Some companies have revealed their plan for 2013 and planning to reveal their plan for 2014 (check 2014 Phones for 2014 upcoming phones).
 Sony said that it will launch quad-core handsets next year, probably with the Nvidia Tegra 3.
 This is unfortunate as the architecture is already used by numerous phone and tablet vendors today.
 In fact, Nvidia promised to release the Tegra 4 in 2013.
 The graphic cards maker will integrate Kepler GPU technology into the architecture.
 It is expected to be ten times faster than the Tegra 2 and twice faster than the Tegra 3.
-A much more improved version, codenamed Logan will be about fifty times faster than the Tegra 2 and it will be released in Q3 2013.
+A much more improved version, codenamed Logan will be about fifty times faster than the Tegra 2.

 After the release of Medfield, Intel will continue to strengthen its position in mobile industry by releasing more Atom SoC platforms.
 The Intel Atom Z2000 is a 32nm 1GHz single-core chip, which includes the PowerVR SGX 540 GPU (320 MHz).
 It will power mid-range smartphones at first half of 2013.
 The Intel Atom Z2580 “Clover Trail” will be released at about the same time with the Z2000.
 It is a 1.8GHz dual-core processor, built using the 32nm technology and includes PowerVR SGX 544MP2 dual-core GPU (533MHz).